elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 ### Data attributes for inclusion and exclusion

-Inject HTML data attributes into your web pages to instruct the web crawler to include or exclude particular sections from extracted content.
+Inject HTML data attributes into your webpages to instruct the web crawler to include or exclude particular sections from extracted content.
 For example, use this feature to exclude navigation and footer content when crawling, or to exclude sections of content only intended for screen readers.

 These attributes work as follows:

-- For all pages that contain HTML tags with a `data-elastic-include` attribute, the crawler will only index content within those tags
+- For all pages that contain HTML tags with a `data-elastic-include` attribute, the crawler will only index content within those tags.
-- For all pages that contain HTML tags with a `data-elastic-exclude` attribute, the crawler will skip those tags from content extraction
+- For all pages that contain HTML tags with a `data-elastic-exclude` attribute, the crawler will skip those tags from content extraction.
-  - You can nest `data-elastic-include` and `data-elastic-exclude` tags, too.
+  - You can nest `data-elastic-include` and `data-elastic-exclude` tags.
-- The web crawler will still crawl any links that appear inside excluded sections as long as the configured crawl rules allow them.
+- The web crawler will still crawl any links that appear inside excluded sections, as long as the configured crawl rules allow them.

 #### Examples

-A simple content exclusion rule example:
+Here's a simple content exclusion rule example:

 ```html
 <body>